 North Coast EMS has extensive QI policies and the updated QIP Plan was approved by the EMSA.
 We previously approved all base hospital and ALS Providers QIP Plans and require all approved ALS providers and designated base hospitals to submit quarterly QIP reports summarizing activities in each of the QIP regulation required categories.
 We also select a focused review topic each quarter.
+With the assistance of contractor Mather, we initiated a process to consolidate and integrate CQI Policies and the CQI Plan update, including clearer linkage to the Evidence Code to ensure disclosure protection of case review processes.

-- Conducting investigations and taking action against certification when indicated North Coast EMS did not take any actions against a certificate holder or conduct any reviews this quarter. - Authorizing, maintaining, and evaluating EMS continuing education programs North Coast EMS has approximately 33 approved CEU providers and policies are in place to authorize new and review existing providers if needed.
+- Conducting investigations and taking action against certification when indicated North Coast EMS did not take any actions against a certificate holder but participated in several case reviews this quarter.
+We also enhanced our case tracking system. - Authorizing, maintaining, and evaluating EMS continuing education programs

+North Coast EMS has approximately 33 approved CEU providers and policies are in place to authorize new and review existing providers if needed.